Learning how to potty train a puppy can be a challenge…. I know!

 Easy to say, but a bit more difficult to do, is to keep a close eye on your puppy at all times.
 Even so, it’s important that she does not run around the home on her own.
 So if your home is too big for you to look out for her all the time, you must restrain her area.
 Alternatively, you can give her a break in a crate - I’ll get back to this.

-I say again; Keep a close eye on your puppy at all times - also when she’s outside to relieve herself.
+I'll say it again; keep a close eye on your puppy at all times - also when she’s outside to relieve herself.
 You need to keep her on a leash and go outside with her.
 This has two major functions.
 First of all to encourage her to go by using the same phrase every time (go pee, go potty or what you might choose).
-But also to praise her under and after the act, just as mentioned above.
+This can ultimately end up helping you to almost make your dog go on command when you go to the usual spot.
+In addition to going to the same place and using the same phrase make sure to also praise her under and after the act, just as mentioned above.

 No matter how perfect your puppy is, remember that all training is a process.
-Don’t get discouraged over accidents, this WILL happen!
+Don’t get discouraged over accidents, these things WILL happen!
 Instead look for what’s working and keep building on your wins and focus on getting better over time.

 Even when your dog is housebroken, do not expect miracles, like the one below 🙂